kristovatlas/kiaraRobles.github.io/_posts/2016-01-13-binarysearchtree.md

     var result = binarySearch(arrayOfInts, key: key)
     print(result)

-*WARNING*: The following code is not without bugs, please do not implement into any search engine.
+*WARNING: The following code was tested with a limited number of inputs, please do not implement into any actual search engines.*

 In the above code traverses the following path: